 In 1995 a second dog racing track, the Shoreline Star Greyhound Park, opened in Bridgeport.
 It enjoyed a period of popularity as well as a place for betting on greyhound races and jai alai simulcasts.
 But Shoreline also closed in 2006.
 Thus while betting on dog racing remains legal in Connecticut, there are no live tracks in the state.

 Those wishing to bet on either horse racing or greyhound racing are still able to do so in Connecticut via off-track betting (OTB).
 This type of pari-mutuel betting became legal in 1976.
-OTB was originally run by the Division of Special Revenue.
-Then in 1993, it was sold to Autotote Enterprises, which continues to operate OTB in the state.
+Originally, the Division of Special Revenue operated OTB in the state.
+Then, in 1993, the DSR sold the operations to Autotote Enterprises, which continues to run OTB in the state to this day.

 There are currently 15 OTB parlors scattered throughout the state, all operated by Sportech.
 Bettors can visit the OTB locations or bet online via Sportech’s MyWinners.com site.
 The site offers legal betting on thoroughbred, harness and greyhound races as well as on jai-alai.